Johann

 - "ls -la /"

-• The name ls_root is the arbitrary name of the Measure and is used as a key in the API to interact with the Measure.
+is the arbitrary name of the Measure and is used as a key in the API to interact with the Measure. - The

-• The players key specifies which Players from the list defined above should perform this particular Measure.
+key specifies which Players from the list defined above should perform this particular Measure. - The Task

 Running a Score